 Child & Adolescent Psychopathology & TreatmentBack to Course Guide

-The course in child and adolescent psychopathology will be beneficial to students enrolled in the professional counseling degree program since this course will satisfy the Texas State Board of Professional Counselors board rule §681.83 (c) (3).
+perinatal complications, early childhood disease/injuries, parent/caretaker and peer relationships, and trauma/chronic stress as it relates to normal versus abnormal neurodevelopment and psychological development.
+Additionally, this course will review the common primary medical etiologies of psychopathology and psychiatric comorbidities seen in pediatric populations, as well as contemporary theories and practice of clinical psychopharmacology in children and adolescents.
+This course will satisfy the Texas State Board of Professional Counselors board rule §681.83 (c) (3).
 It is both ethically and clinically essential that students at Amberton University, who are pursuing a master’s degree in professional counseling, and who wish to obtain licensure as an LPC in the state of Texas, possess knowledge and skills in the assessment, diagnosis, and treatment of child and adolescent clients suffering from mental illnesses.
-This course is designed to prepare students for ethical and effective practice as professional counselors in a professional treatment role for children and adolescents who are suffering from mental disorders.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Understanding the importance of self-examination and critiquing self as an effective change agent in counseling relationships.

 - Comprehending and examining the developmental theories upon the manifestation and treatment of mental disorders in child and adolescent clients.